Ars-Digitale/java-21-study-guide/docs/module-04/beyond-classes.md

 }
 ```

+> [!WARNING]
-- Instantiating an inner class WITHOUT an outer instance is illegal.
+> - Instantiating an inner class WITHOUT an outer instance is illegal.

 ### 5.3 Local Classes